 Did you know over 90% of today’s millionaires built their fortune with help of real estate investing?

 But, historically, real estate has been a tough market to break into.
-Only the insanely wealthy have been able to purchase enough properties to diversify their portfolio by asset type and location.
+Only the insanely wealthy have been able to purchase enough residential and commercial properties to diversify their portfolio by asset type and location.

 So what do you do when you don’t have mega-dough lying around, but you still want to invest in real estate?

-Enter Fundrise—today’s hottest online real estate investment platform.
+Enter Fundrise—one of 2022's hottest online real estate investment platforms.

-In this article, we’ll breakdown everything you need to know about Fundrise, so you can confidently decide if it’s the right choice for you.
+In this article, we’ll breakdown everything you need to know about Fundrise investments, so you can confidently decide if it’s the right choice for you.

 Minimum Investment: $500